Conclusio/matlab-epsclean/README.md

 Clean/Repair .eps PostScript vector graphic files created by Matlab R2016b.
 * Paths are grouped together according to their properties
 * White line artifacts are fixed
+* Broken up polylines are connected back together if they share the same properties (good for post-processing in Illustrator/Inkscape/etc.)

 ## Related